Sugathapala Senarath Yapa: Career

 In the same year, he won Silver Peacock Award at the New Delhi Film Festival for his first docudrama Minisa saha Kaputa.
 In 1977, he directed his second feature film Pembara Madhu and then third film Induta Mal Mitak in 1981.
 The film Pembara Madhu, which was banned twice and allowed to be re-screened, made a complete naked appearance for the first time Sinhala cinema.
 The Board of Inquiry did not cut it.
-On April 22, 1977 and it premiered as the 353rd film.
+On 22 April 1977 and it premiered as the 353rd film.
 However Induta Mal Mitak was not popularized as first two films.
 He made the short film Piya Saha Daruwo afterwards.

 Yapa also made 28 other documentaries for the Government Film Unit including Garunda Gala, Maha Sayuren Diya Dothak, Udawadiya Mal, Sri Maha Bodhin Wahanse and Dalada Wahanse.
 From 1977 to 1982 he was the president of Government Film Unit, Welfare Association, Sri Lanka.
-In 1982, Yapa was appointed as the general secretary of "Janamaddiya Shilpeenge Sangamaya" (Journalists Society).> In 1989 he was appointed as the News Director of Rupavahini Corporation where he retired on 17 November 1990.
-In 2002, Yapa was appointed as the Government Film Advisor under UNP government.
+In 1982, Yapa was appointed the general secretary of "Janamaddiya Shilpeenge Sangamaya" (Journalists Society).
+In 1989 he was appointed the News Director of Rupavahini Corporation where he retired on 17 November 1990.
+In 2002, Yapa was appointed the Government Film Advisor under UNP government.

 In 2016, he was honored with Rana Thisara Award at Sarasaviya Film Festival.
 On 27 July 2019, he was awarded Swarna Sankha Sinha Award for Lifetime Achievement at 19th Presidential Cinema Awards Ceremony.
 A tribute to his career was made at 4th Agenda 14 Short Film Festival in 2015.
 In 2021, he was honored with lifetime achievement award during the ceremony held for 21 artists who made an invaluable contribution to Sinhala cinema in the early decades of Sinhala Cinema.